-FIGURE 34.8 Gantt chart of five lots at a single machine workstation.
+Figure 1.8: Gantt chart of 5 lots at a single machine workstation

-A similar description is given in Sattler (1996) where the effective process time has been defined as all flow time except waiting for another lot.
-It includes waiting owing to machine down time and operator availability and a variety of other activities.
-In Sattler (1996) it was also noticed that this definition of effective process time is difficult to measure.
+A similar description is given in (Sattler 1996) where the effective process time has been defined as all flow time except waiting for another lot.
+It includes waiting for machine down time and operator availability and a variety of other activities.
+In (Sattler 1996) it was also noticed that this definition of effective process time is difficult to measure.

-Instead of taking the bottom-up view of Hopp and Spearman, a top-down approach can also be taken, as shown by Jacobs et al. (2003), where algorithms have been introduced that enable determination of effective process time realizations from a list of events.
+Instead of taking the bottom-up view of Hopp and Spearman, a top-down approach can also be taken, as shown by Jacobs et al. (Jacobs, Etman, Campen, and Rooda 2003), where algorithms have been introduced that enable determination of effective process time realizations from a list of events.
+For these algorithms, the basic idea of the effective process time to include time losses was used as a starting point.

-We consider a single machine workstation and assume that the Gantt chart of Figure 34.8 describes a given time period.

-- At t = 0 the first lot arrives at the workstation.
-After a setup, the processing of the lot starts at t = 2 and is completed at t = 6. - At t = 4 the second lot arrives at the workstation.
+Consider a single machine workstation (cf. Figure 1.5) and assume that the Gantt chart of Figure 1.8 describes what has happened at this workstation during a given period.
+At t = 0 the first lot arrives at the workstation.
+After a setup, the processing of the lot starts at t = 2 and is completed at t = 6.
+At t = 4 the second lot arrives at the workstation.
 At t = 6 this lot could have been started, but apparently there was no operator available, so only at t = 7 the setup for this lot starts.
-Eventually, at t = 8 the processing of the lot starts and is completed at t = 12. - The fifth lot arrives at the workstation at t = 22, processing starts at t = 24, but at t = 26 the machine breaks down.
+Eventually, at t = 8 the processing of the lot starts and is completed at t = 12.
+The fifth lot arrives at the workstation at t = 22, processing starts at t = 24, but at t = 26 the machine breaks down.
 It takes until t = 28 before the machine has been repaired and the processing of the fifth lot continues.
 The processing of the fifth lot is completed at t = 30.